Form an LLC in Virginia yourself with our simple step-by-step guide. It’s free and easy!

 QUICK LINKS TO BUSINESS PLANNING

-If you aren’t a designer and have no in-house designer or best friend that can do set up your initial business website, there are plenty of cost-effective and beginner-friendly options.
-Or well, they’re more like platforms where you set up an account and get a one-stop-shop solution – Wix, SquareSpace, Shopify, WordPress, etc., just to name a few.
+If you aren’t a designer and have no best friend that can do set up your initial business website, there are plenty of cost-effective and beginner-friendly options.
+Basically they’re platforms where you set up an account and get a one-stop-shop solution for building a business website.
+Wix, SquareSpace, Shopify, etc., just to name a few.

-More and more are popping up every month it seems as the process gets streamlined and made more simple for everyday entrepreneurs that just need a basic agency site, eCommerce store, or landing page to get started.
-If this interests you, consider learning the basics of How to Make a Website for free through the team at WebsiteSetup.org then apply what you learn.
+More and more are popping up every month it seems as the process gets streamlined and made more simple for everyday entrepreneurs that just need a basic agency site, eCommerce store, or landing page to get started

 Note that this article on how to form an LLC in Virginia isn’t a legal document or legal advice.
 It’s for informational purposes and the information above is subject to change.
 For specific legal questions regarding how to form an LLC in Virginia or business in general, please consult with a lawyer or other accredited professional.